commitsovercoffee/markup-mansion/src/routes/writings/love.md

 When you meet them, you won’t feel fireworks.
 You’ll feel calm.
 Like, “This makes sense.”
 And it will.
 So don’t wait for love to arrive gift-wrapped.
 Put yourself out there.
 Ask questions.
 Offer a genuine compliment.
 Smile.
 Flirt a little.
 Mess up.
 Try again.

+## Author's Note

+Some friends have pointed out that this blog kind of gives people a cheat sheet to who I am.
+And yeah, I get it, if someone really read through all this, they'd probably learn a lot about how I think, what I value, and how I approach relationships.
+Honestly?
+If someone puts in that much effort, I guess they deserve a date just on commitment alone.

+But here’s the thing, as much as this might look like a manual, you can’t fake most of what I’ve written about.
+You can try to tick the boxes, sure, but showing up with real emotional maturity, self-awareness, and consistency?
+That stuff reveals itself over time.
+There’s no shortcut.

+So, yeah.
+Maybe this blog is part reminder, part filter, part therapy.
+I don’t know.
+But I do know it helps me make sense of things.
+And I hope it helps someone else too.